 Moving an established tree can be an intimidating project, but if it can transform your landscape or fix fundamental design problems, it’s worth the trouble.
-But how exactly does one go about moving trees?
+How exactly does one go about moving trees though?
 This article explains when and how to transplant a tree, so keep reading for some tree moving tips.

 When to Move Trees